 I integrate various theoretical approaches into therapy, but my underlying philosophy recognizes the potential of the individual and the value of the therapeutic relationship.
 My ability to be empathic, genuine and non-judgmental is a necessary part of the therapeutic process.
-Under these conditions, patients are more open to self-exploration, a process that leads to a level of insight and awareness that is essential to living a more meaningful and fulfilling life.
+Under these conditions, you are more likely to be open to self-exploration, a process that leads to a level of insight and awareness that is essential to living a more meaningful and fulfilling life.

-I use psychological principles based on group dynamics, social psychology, and interpersonal communication to provide conflict resolution and consultation services to large and small groups and organizations - e.g., churches, small businesses, schools, corporations, etc. - whose internal structures have been unsuccessful at resolving interpersonal conflicts among or between members/employees and that may be experiencing difficulty identifying barriers to meeting organizational goals.
+I use psychological principles based on group dynamics, social psychology, and interpersonal communication to provide conflict resolution and consultation services to groups and organizations - e.g., churches, small businesses, corporations, government agencies, etc. - whose internal structures have been unsuccessful at resolving interpersonal conflicts among or between members/employees and that may be experiencing difficulty identifying barriers to meeting organizational goals.

 I engage in a neutral, thoughtful, and confidential analysis of the interpersonal and/or organizational dynamics at play, often with a focus on communication and the underlying organizational structure.
 Following my analysis, I will offer recommendations to the parties involved and as agreed to prior to the consultation.
 This service is informed by psychological principles but is not psychotherapy.

-I conduct psychological assessments that measure, among other things, personality organization, cognitive and emotional functioning, psychopathology and overall psychosocial functioning.
-Assessments are usually initiated secondary to a referral from a mental health provider, a school/university, a physician, an attorney or the courts.
+I conduct psychological assessments that measure such things as personality organization, cognitive and emotional functioning, psychopathology, and overall psychosocial functioning.
+Assessments are usually initiated secondary to a referral from a mental health provider, a school/university, a physician, an attorney, or the courts.